 In computer science, semi-supervised learning is a class of machine learning techniques that make use of both labeled and unlabeled data for training - typically a small amount of labeled data with a large amount of unlabeled data.
 Semi-supervised learning falls between unsupervised learning (without any labeled training data) and supervised learning (with completely labeled training data).
-Many machine-learning researchers have found that unlabeled data, when used in conjunction with a small amount of labeled data for a learning problem often requires a skilled human agent to manually classify training examples.
+Many machine-learning researchers have found that unlabeled data, when used in conjunction with a small amount of labeled data, can produce considerable improvement in learning accuracy.
+The acquisition of labeled data for a learning problem often requires a skilled human agent to manually classify training examples.
 The cost associated with the labeling process thus may render a fully labeled training set infeasible, whereas acquisition of unlabeled data is relatively inexpensive.
 In such situations, semi-supervised learning can be of great practical value.